 There are hundreds of different bee (Megachilidae) and wasp species that nest in holes, and all have slightly different preferences for wood type, hole diameter, and depth, so I’ve offered them a variety of accommodations in reeds, logs, and milled lumber, all cut into 7-inch lengths.
 The reeds are from Phragmites, and each section is cut so that the end has a node, leaving approximately 6 1/2 inches of usable tube.
-Logs and blocks are drilled with variable sizes of bits, but most are 1/8 inch because at this time of the season there a lot of bees that like that size.
+Logs and blocks are drilled with variable sizes of bits.
 The large log on bottom right also has a mix of 7/16-in and 1/8-in holes, some of which are already filled up (with mixture of nectar, mud, pebbles).
 Directly above the large log are two smaller ones that show how you can insert 6-in paper tubes into holes.
 At the end of the season you can easy pull those tubes out and transfer them to a protected location or refrigerator to overwinter.
 The other advantage of these disposable paper tubes is that you can easily unwind them to collect, study, and clean the pupae.
 The other paper tube is just a drinking straw I found on Amazon.
 These tubes will probably not be used this summer but I have them there just in case (the tubes are used by Spring mason bees and my house went up a bit too late this spring to attract any, I think).
 Finally, I have a few large-bore holes up in the attic space just in case that might appeal to a larger bee or wasp, though I probably won’t get a taker.